discordplace/lantern/README.md

 port = 8000
 ```

 6. Start the server.
-This builds the client and starts the server in the production environment:
+This builds the app and starts the server:

 ```bash
 pnpm start